 Creating and managing workflows

-What Is a Flow
+What Is a workflow

-A flow is a series of timed emails sent to contacts based on their recycling criteria.
+A workflow is a series of timed emails sent to contacts based on their recycling criteria.
 Think of it as a drip campaign specifically designed for people who already know you but weren’t ready to buy.

-Each flow has three main components:
+Each workflow has three main components:

 Steps — The actual emails in the sequence.
 Each step has content, timing, and optionally a different sender.
-A flow might have 3 steps or 10 steps depending on how long you want to nurture.
+A workflow might have 3 steps or 10 steps depending on how long you want to nurture.

 Prerequisites